Effective: August 27, 2023.

 6.6 Twitter Trademark and Brand Guidelines (https://about.twitter.com/en_us/company/brand-resources.html)

 The above policies are collectively referred to herein as the “Twitter Policies.”
 Company agrees to the Twitter Policies to the extent that Company accesses or uses Individual Products to which the individual policies apply.
 Company accepts and agrees that the Twitter Policies may be modified by Twitter from time to time in Twitter’s sole discretion.
-In the event of a material modification to the Twitter Policies that impacts Company, Twitter will provide Company of notice (email accepted) of any such change.
+In the event of a material modification to the Twitter Policies that impacts Company, Twitter will provide Company of notice (such as by email or as may be posted on the Twitter Service) of any such change.
 Company’s continued access or use of the Twitter Materials and Twitter Marks following any such updates or modifications will constitute binding acceptance of the updates and modifications.

 7. Term; Termination Rights; Suspension Rights.